All Episodes

 Some people get sick of their stomach, but they're still back at it.

-But most people get, you know, some sort of mellow, high, whatever it is, cocaine heroin, all that stuff, a big, big high.
+But most people get, you know, some sort of mellow high, whatever it is, cocaine, heroin, all that stuff, a big, big high.

 But nicotine, the first time you use that, you get a coughing spasm.

-You think you're gonna die?
+You think you're going to die.

 Some people throw up and they can't wait to light the next cigarette.